 Figure 2 a) illustrative plot of Gravity Power Module from Gravity Power Inc.[39]; b) Schematic plot of the Gravitricity system[38]; c) Design from Energy Vault[40]; d) Lifted Weight Storage module constructed by Energozapas[41] e)ARES’s demonstration project in California[42]

 Comparing with traditional PSH, these novel gravity based technologies have many advantages[43], for example, the modularity.
-Their size can range from one hundred kilowatt hours to multi-gigawatt hours, resulting in lower foot prints and environmental impact.
+Their size can range from 100-kWh to multi-GWh, resulting in lower foot prints and environmental impact.
 The faster response time is another advantage.
 Gravitricity claimed that their technology could go from zero to full power in less than a second[38].
 ARES plans to actively participate in the frequency regulation market in CAISO[42], confident in their fast response time.
-Since there is no evaporation, the self-discharge rate or the energy loss during the storage is extremely low, making them ideal for long term energy storage.
+Since there is no evaporation, as with PSH, the self-discharge rate or the energy loss during the storage is extremely low, making them ideal for long term energy storage.

 The cost of the storage is difficult to estimate as they are in an early stage and could reduce sharply when scaled up.
 Gravity Power system is estimated to have a capital cost around 1460 €/kWh[44] for a four-hour project.
 As for a similar eight-hour duration project, another researcher estimated the capital cost as 148$/kWh[45].
 Both studies concluded a low levelized cost of storage 148$/MWh and 123 €/MWh, and Li-ion battery is around.132-250$/MWh[46].
 The main cost component for these underground projects is the excavation cost, making more than 50% of the total capital cost[47].
 Thus, if an ideal site is identified, such a technology would be highly cost-competitive.
 Capital cost of ARES is around 1200$/kW or 160$/kWh[42].
 The capital cost of Energy Vault is between 250$/kWh and 300$/kWh, and the company is ambitious with plans to reduce the cost to 150$/kWh after its tenth project[48].
 The marginal cost of energy for Energy Vault is 37$/kWh[40] and could be lower if recycled bricks are used.